SebastianHarasim/TicTacToeSH/README.md

 ## Usage
 The application is used to play with friends the classic version of the game Tic Tac Toe.
 ## Sources
-This app is inspired by 'Pasja informatyki' to the youtebe channel.
+This app is inspired by 'Pasja informatyki' to the youtube channel.